-In most cases, this won’t be a part of an app’s core functionality; it will merely be an added convenience for a few users at best.
+In most cases, this won’t be a part of an app’s core functionality; it will most likely be added convenience for a few users at best.
 This is most certainly true for my two utility apps, Sthlm Travel and Cryptoverter.
 But there are a few scenarios where this functionality could come in handy.

 Accessing localized content

 For my other two apps however, I’ve Never and The Blame Game, this could give a substantial boost to user experience.
-These two apps, which are meant to be used as ice breakers at parties, contains a large amount of localized content for both English and Swedish.
+These two apps, which are mostly used as ice breakers at gatherings and parties, contains a large amount of localized content in English and Swedish.

 Many Swedish people I know prefer to have their phone language set to English, which means that they will only have access to the app’s content in English.
 But in company with Swedish friends, they will most likely want to use the Swedish content.
-So rather than having to change the system language, having a switch in the app is a much more convenient solution.
+Being able to switch language in the app would come in very handy here!

 Another good use case is to make it easier for your testers.
 Through Xcode, it’s possible for us developers to deploy our apps in the localization of our choice.
-We can also deploy the app to the simulator, where we can easily set up multiple simulators - each with its respective localization set.
-But for the testers, you want a simple and straightforward way for them to switch between languages.
-They shouldn’t have to deploy their app through Xcode, or change their system language each time.
+We can also deploy the app to the simulator, where we can easily set up multiple simulators; each with its respective localization set.
+But for the testers you want a simple and straightforward way for them to switch between languages.

 As you may already know, the app per default will choose a localization based on your language settings, either by looking at your system language or the following languages you have prioritized.
 If none can be found, the default language set by the developer will be used.